jfiser247/spire-dev/docs/PROJECT_STRUCTURE.md

 # SPIFFE/SPIRE Project Structure

-This document outlines the organized structure of the SPIFFE/SPIRE fresh Mac laptop development environment.
+This document outlines the organized structure of the SPIFFE/SPIRE local development environment.

 ## 📁 Repository Structure